Baton Rouge Zoo invites public to help them name their new baby giraffe

 The zoo invites anyone interested to nominate their favorite names via the following link: https://www.surveymonkey.com/r/BabyGiraffe.

-Zoo staff will scour submission and choose their top three favorite names; the public will have the opportunity to select a winning name from those finalists.
+Zoo staff will scour submissions and choose their top three favorite names; the public will have the opportunity to select a winning name from those finalists.

-Additional details related to this final voting process will be provided when the top three are announced.
+Additional details related to this final voting process will be provided when the top three names are announced.

 The yet-to-be-named calf was born to Rosie, a 6-year-old, first-time mother, and to Rowan, a 13-year-old father, Rowan.